|

 About Jesus Steve Sweetman Chapters 21:37 to 22:29 Previous Section - Chapters 21 Next Section - Chapters 22:30... ch.
 21:37 - 22:21 ch.
 22:22-29 Paul Speaks To The Crowd (ch.
-21:37 – 22:21) As
+21:37 – 22:21) In

-the soldier took Paul into the barracks he asked the commander if he could
+barracks he asked the commander if he could speak to him.
+The commander

-speak to him.
-The commander was evidently surprised by Paul speaking
+was evidently surprised by Paul speaking Greek.

-assumed that Paul was some Egyptian terrorist leader who had caused
+All along he had assumed that Paul was some Egyptian terrorist

-therefore clarifies who he is.
-He
+verse 39 Paul therefore clarifies who he is.

 note here that Paul is saying that he is not this Egyptian that the